KazeFreeze/whisper-portable/README.md

 ![Python](https://img.shields.io/badge/Python-3.8%2B-blue)
 ![License](https://img.shields.io/badge/License-MIT-green)

-Whisper Transcription GUI is a desktop application that allows you to transcribe video files into text using OpenAI's Whisper model.
+Whisper Transcription GUI is a desktop application that allows you to transcribe audio and video files into text using OpenAI's Whisper model.
 The tool supports multiple output formats (SRT, TXT, VTT) and provides options for language selection, task type (transcribe or translate), and word-level timestamps.

 ## Features

-- **Video Transcription**: Transcribe video files into text using OpenAI's Whisper model.
+- **Audio & Video Transcription**: Transcribe audio and video files into text using OpenAI's Whisper model.
 - **Multiple Output Formats**: Save transcriptions in SRT, TXT, or VTT formats.
 - **Language Selection**: Supports multiple languages (e.g., English, Chinese, Japanese, etc.) with an "auto" option for automatic language detection.
 - **Task Type**: Choose between transcription or translation tasks.
 - **Word-Level Timestamps**: Optionally include word-level timestamps in the output.
 - **Processing History**: Tracks recent inputs, outputs, and processing history for easy access.
-- **Processing Time Estimation**: Provides an estimate of the time required to process a video based on historical data.
+- **Processing Time Estimation**: Provides an estimate of the time required to process a file based on historical data.

 ## Installation